-This paragraph will cover in detail the bibliographic research on impact of Marine Litter interaction with Cetaceans in the ACCOBAMS area with a particular focus on the most studied area: the Mediterranean Sea.
-10 papers (up to September 2021, to be further implemented till June 2022) report studies on plastic impact and interaction with cetacean species in the Mediterranean area; the main results of the papers are reported below.
+This paragraph will cover in detail the bibliographic research on impact of Marine Litter interaction (including microplastics) with Cetaceans in the ACCOBAMS area with a particular focus on the most studied area: the Mediterranean Sea.
+13 papers (until June 2022) report studies (Tab.1, Annex 2) on plastic impact and interaction with cetacean species in the Mediterranean and Black Sea areas.